David Hawking

 Europe on Five Ideas a Day

 By David Hawking.
 A travel book mostly written in 1991 about European trips in 1979, 1982 and 1985.
-Although now much less useful as a guide, the book is even more interesting due to the massive changes which have occurred in the 40+ years since the first journey.
+Although no longer at all useful as a guide, the book is even more interesting due to the massive changes which have occurred in the 40+ years since the first journey.
 Released in 2020 after addition of many photographs, a preface, and an afterword.
 Available for free download in pdf and ePub formats.

 Funnelback and Me.
 Search is Life!